-"Let nothing be done through selfish ambition or conceit, but in lowliness of mind let each esteem others better than himself.
-Let each of you look out not only for his own interests, but also for the interests of others."
-Here's a wonderful formula for harmony in a church!
-Put aside selfish ambition.
-Esteem each other.
+And here's the formula for harmony in a church: ^{2:3} "Let nothing be done through selfish ambition or conceit, but in lowliness of mind let each esteem others better than himself. ^{2:4} Let each of you look out not only for his own interests, but also for the interests of others."
+Let's put aside selfish ambition and esteem one another.

-Seek to serve rather than be served.
+Let's seek to serve rather than be served.
 And where would we get such an idea?
-Verse 5, "Let this mind be in you which was also in Christ Jesus, who, being in the form of God, did not consider it robbery to be equal with God, but made Himself of no reputation..."
+Verse 5, ^{2:5} "Let this mind be in you which was also in Christ Jesus, ^{2:6} who, being in the form of God, did not consider it robbery to be equal with God, ^{2:7} but made Himself of no reputation..."

-Here's the Phillips translation, "For He, who had always been God by nature, did not cling to His privileges as God's equal, but stripped Himself of every advantage..."
+Here's the Phillips translation, verse 5, Philippians 2:5-11 "For He, who had always been God by nature, did not cling to His privileges as God's equal, but stripped Himself of every advantage."
 Jesus was God, but stripped Himself of the advantages of being God.
 He became fully human.

-The word translated "made" means "emptied."
+The word translated ^{2:7} "made" means "emptied."
 He laid aside the clout and privileges of being God.
 When Jesus became a man He didn't stop being God, but He emptied Himself of His divine advantages.

-Jesus took "the form of a bondservant..."

-The great composer, Leonard Bernstein, was once asked, "What's the most difficult instrument to play?"

-He replied, "Second fiddle... anybody can be first violin, but it takes humility to play second fiddle."
+Jesus took ^{2:7} "the form of a bondservant..."
+The great composer, Leonard Bernstein, was once asked, "What's the most difficult instrument in the orchestra to play?"
+He replied, "The second fiddle...
+I can get plenty of first violinists, but to find someone who can play second fiddle with enthusiasm - that's a problem.
+And if we have no second fiddle, we have no harmony."

-Jesus deserved honor and pleasure and glory, yet He laid

-that all aside to work out a salvation for us.
+Jesus deserved honor and pleasure and glory, yet He laid all that aside to work out a salvation for us.

-"And (Jesus came) in the likeness of men."
-A few years ago I ran across an description of what life would be like in America if our next President were a dog...
+^{2:7} "And (Jesus came) in the likeness of men."

-All public buildings would have a doggy door.
-The title "Mr. President" would become "Here Fella."
-The Washington Monument would be replaced with a onehundred-story fire hydrant.
+A few years ago I ran across a description of what life would be like in America if our next President were a dog: All public buildings would have a doggy door...
+The title "Mr. President" would become "Here Fella."...
+The Washington Monument would be replaced with a one-hundred-story fire hydrant...
 A new law would pass requiring everyone to drive with their head hanging out the window...
-If the next President were a dog you'd have to become a dog to understand his policies, and embrace their relevance.
+In other words, if the next President were a dog you'd have to be a dog or become a dog to understand his policies, and embrace their relevance.